resolutionlife/terraform-provider-looker/README.md

 ## Documentation

-Documentation for each resource and datasource supported can be found [here](https://registry.terraform.io/providers/resolutionlife/looker/latest/docs).
+Documentation for each resource and data source supported can be found [here](https://registry.terraform.io/providers/resolutionlife/looker/latest/docs).

 ## Installation